playswap-org/play-docs/roadmap.md

 <br>

 Would you like to provide us with some feedback or ideas for the roadmap?
-Drop us a line in the appropriate [Discord channel](https://discord.gg/8v7Fd7PG9K) and we will consider it.
-If it's an idea well received by the community and we end up developing it, you will get an appropriate reward.
+Drop us a line in the appropriate [Discord channel](https://discord.gg/8v7Fd7PG9K) channel, and we will consider it.
+Suppose it's an idea well-received by the community, and we end up developing it.
+In that case, you will get an appropriate reward.